Game Management Unit 1

-Much of the pronghorn country within the unit is on private and State Trust lands, however, they can be found on U.S. Forest Service lands as well.
+Much of the lower elevation pronghorn country within the unit is on State Trust lands, and to a lesser degree private.
+They can also be found on U.S. Forest Service lands in the higher elevation areas within Unit 1.
 Be cognizant of where you are hunting, and the land status of the area.
 Obtaining a good land status map of the area in which you are planning to hunt would be very beneficial.

 Access and OHV (Off-Highway Vehicle) use are important issues in Unit 1.
 OHV regulations vary, depending on the ownership of the land.
 Driving “cross-country” is an ever-increasing problem in Unit 1, due to the resulting resource damage and the increasing number of “wildcat” roads being created.